drewwalton19216801/cube3d/README.md

 ## How It Works

 ### Core Rendering Pipeline

-* **3D Transformations:** Applies rotation matrices to simulate cube rotation around the X and Y axes.
+- **3D Transformations:** Applies rotation matrices to simulate cube rotation around the X and Y axes.

-* **Rasterization:** Converts 3D triangles into pixels on the 2D screen using optimized edge functions.
+- **Rasterization:** Converts 3D triangles into pixels on the 2D screen using optimized edge functions.
-* **Depth Buffering:** Implements a Z-buffer to handle occlusion of faces.
+- **Depth Buffering:** Implements a Z-buffer to handle occlusion of faces.
-* **Per-Pixel Lighting:** Calculates lighting at each pixel by interpolating normals and positions, providing smooth shading.
+- **Per-Pixel Lighting:** Calculates lighting at each pixel by interpolating normals and positions, providing smooth shading.

 ### Performance Features

-* **Optimized Math:** Uses f32 precision with inlined mathematical functions
+- **Optimized Math:** Uses f32 precision with inlined mathematical functions and SIMD operations via `glam`

-* **Fast Normalization:** Quake III fast inverse square root for vector operations
+- **Parallel Rendering:** Multi-threaded triangle rasterization using `rayon`
-* **Efficient Culling:** Back-face, viewport, and depth culling with early exits
+- **Efficient Culling:** Back-face, viewport, and depth culling with early exits
-* **Memory Efficient:** Minimized allocations and cache-friendly access patterns
+- **Memory Efficient:** Pre-allocated buffers and cache-friendly access patterns

 ## Dependencies

 The project uses the following crates:

-* `druid`: A data-first Rust-native UI design toolkit.
+- `druid`: A data-first Rust-native UI design toolkit for the GUI
+- `glam`: A simple and fast linear algebra library with SIMD support for vector and matrix operations
+- `rayon`: A data-parallelism library for multi-threaded triangle rasterization

-These dependencies are specified in `Cargo.toml` and will be automatically fetched when you build the project.
+These dependencies are specified in [`Cargo.toml`](Cargo.toml) and will be automatically fetched when you build the project.

 ## Performance Benchmarks

 The latest optimizations provide:

 - **2-4x faster floating-point operations** (f32 vs f64)
+- **Hardware-accelerated SIMD operations** (via `glam` library)
+- **Multi-threaded rendering** (parallel triangle rasterization with `rayon`)
 - **Significant reduction in function call overhead** (inlining)
-- **Better CPU cache utilization** (memory access patterns)
+- **Better CPU cache utilization** (pre-allocated buffers and memory access patterns)
-- **Improved SIMD vectorization** (optimized code patterns)
-- **Faster triangle rasterization** (early exits and optimized tests)
+- **Faster triangle rasterization** (early exits and optimized culling tests)
-- **Reduced memory bandwidth** (smaller data types and fewer allocations)
+- **Reduced memory bandwidth** (smaller data types and buffer reuse)

 ## Compatibility